How Cold Could It Be to Scuba Dive in Easter Island?

 I couldn’t help comparing the experience with Sydney.
 How the Spanish are quite different from Anglos.
 More comfortable with emotions, warmer, less judgmental.
 Less afraid to extend support and assurance through physical touch.

-Do you know why it's important for a less experienced diver to have an excellent buddy, precisely when they are having trouble?
+Do you know why it’s important for a less experienced diver to have an excellent buddy, precisely when they are having trouble?
 It has nothing to do with diving skills.
 Every certified diver already has the skills they need when in difficulty.
 I realise it now, reflecting on that dive in Easter Island more than a year ago.

-It teaches you, the less experienced diver, how to be a good buddy, and that being a good buddy is what an experienced diver does.
+It teaches you, the less experienced diver, how to be a good buddy yourself, and that being a good buddy is what an experienced diver does.
 This is what makes the sport safe, especially for solo travellers around the world.

 I had almost forgotten that I signed up for dive photography on this dive.
 You know, what with onset of hypothermia and all.
 It felt a little weird to have someone follow you around taking pictures, and sometimes being asked to pose!

 This was the first time I paid for photography on a scuba diving trip.
-While I have a waterproof camera for snorkelling depths, I haven't yet decided to invest into scuba photography.
+While I have a waterproof camera for snorkelling depths, I hadn’t yet decided to invest in scuba photography.
 There was no rush.
-I should work on basic skills before overlaying photography.
-And anyway, I don't need to take photos of everything.
+I thought I should work on dive skills before overlaying photography.
+And anyway, I don’t need to take photos of everything.
 The whole point of why I enjoy diving is that it forces me to do the difficult thing of fixing my attention on the moment.

-But the real reason why getting dive photography in Easter Island is among my best decisions, was revealed soon after.
+But the real reason why getting dive photography in Easter Island was among my smartest decisions, was revealed soon after.